PTY: Not A Good Time To Buy This High-Yield CEF (NYSE:PTY)

 “I think given where the economy is, and there is so much uncertainty still out there, it is prudent to keep those things open."

-But it appears that the Treasury thought differently and so these lending programs will start to wind down in just over a month.
+But it appears that the Treasury thought differently, and so these lending programs will start to wind down in just over a month.

 Potentially, the Biden Administration may try to reactivate certain Fed authority.
 However, with the Senate likely to be controlled by the Republicans after the January run-offs, it will be difficult to pass more large stimulus efforts in the new administration.
-All that to say that the corporate bond market should anticipate much less support in coming months.
+All that to say that the corporate bond market should anticipate much less support in the coming months.
 That, in turn, will be a negative for PTY's share price.

 Big Premium To NAV

 Another issue with CEFs is their premium or discount to net asset value.
-PTY, along with other Pimco products, often trade at premiums given their strong historical performance.
+PTY, along with other PIMCO products, often trade at premiums, given their strong historical performance.
 However, the premium is not a constant feature, rather it drifts around quite a bit:

 Source: CEFconnect